Is Shrimp Good for Cats? Key Benefits and Risks

 1. Choose the Right Shrimp

 Pick fresh or frozen shrimp that have no added salt, seasoning, or preservatives.
-Don’t use pre-cooked shrimp, as these mostly have additives that are meant for humans and not for cats.
+Don’t use pre-cooked or processed shrimp, as these mostly have additives that are meant for humans and not for cats.

 1. Remove the Bad Parts